ansys/pymapdl/doc/source/getting_started/develop_pymapdl.rst

    This allows for discussion and validation before merging into the main branch.

 #. **Write good documentation**: Maintain clear and up-to-date documentation for your
-   contribution or changes, including README files, comments in code, and relevant project documentation.
-Make sure you update the related documentation as well.
+   contribution or changes, including comments in code, and relevant project documentation in rST or Markdown files.
-   Follow the `numpydoc <numpydoc_>`_ convention for documenting code.
+   If you implement a new feature or change the behaviour of the library in any way, remember to mention it somewhere in the documentation (rST files in :file:`doc\source` directory) Follow the `numpydoc <numpydoc_>`_ convention for documenting code.

 #. **Test your changes**: Thoroughly test your changes to ensure that they work